Notice of Pre-AIA or AIA Status

 Regarding claims 1 and 11, Mondal teaches a method; a non-transitory storage medium having stored therein instructions that are executable by one or more hardware processors to perform operations comprising (section “Design of TVW-RL” teaches machines for executing embodiments of the disclosure including one or more CPUs and one or more memories):

-training a reinforcement learning model using the warm up tables, by during training, selecting an action corresponding to an allocation of a workload to a node, sampling an execution time from the probability distribution defined by the tensors of the warm up table associated with the node, and determining a reward based on the sampled execution time such that the reinforcement learning model is trained without waiting for the workload to complete execution (sections “Background”-“Rewards Design for RL” and Figs. 1-2 teach a time-varying workload reinforcement learning (TVW-RL) model implemented as an “agent” tasked with learning (training a RL mode…during training) policies (warmup tables) of state, action, rewards.
+training a reinforcement learning model using the warm up tables, by during training, selecting an action corresponding to an allocation of a workload to a node, retrieving, from the warm up table associated with the node, the probability distribution corresponding to the selected action, sampling an execution time from the probability distribution defined by the tensors of the warm up table associated with the node, and determining a reward by using the sampled execution time such that the reinforcement learning model is trained without waiting for the workload to complete execution (sections “Background”-“Rewards Design for RL” and Figs. 1-2 teach a time-varying workload reinforcement learning (TVW-RL) model implemented as an “agent” tasked with learning (training a RL mode…during training) policies (warmup tables) of state, action, rewards (retrieving…the probability distribution corresponding to the selected action).
 “We use negative rewards” based on computed TVW vectors including their execution workload times to have minimum overlap with other TVWs when scheduling jobs on machines (allocation of a workload to a node)).

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to implement Tong’s teachings of determining a probability distribution of processing units executing tasks times for a reward in a reinforcement learning structure into Mondal‘s teaching of time-varying workload scheduling through reinforcement learning in order to increase efficiency of task scheduling achieve “much better load balance” (Tong, sections 5.2 and 7).

-Further, Mondal at least implies wherein the probability distributions are defined by at least a first tensor storing mean execution times and a second tensor storing standard deviations (see mappings above); however, Dirac teaches wherein the probability distributions are defined by at least a first tensor storing mean execution times and a second tensor storing standard deviations (Col. 16, line 57-Col. 17, line 16, and Col. 22, lines 27-33 teach extracting statistical numeric values for each data attribute including the “standard deviation” of executing different jobs types on certain resources; and Col. 83, lines 22-42, Col. 85, lines 1-20, and Col. 142, lines 6-10 teach numeric values as vectors for parameters and being comprised in a “probability distribution”).
+Further still, Mondal at least implies wherein the probability distributions are defined by at least a first tensor storing mean execution times and a second tensor storing standard deviations for respective combinations (see mappings above); however, Dirac teaches wherein the probability distributions are defined by at least a first tensor storing mean execution times and a second tensor storing standard deviations for respective combinations (Col. 16, line 57-Col. 17, line 16, and Col. 22, lines 27-33 teach extracting statistical numeric values for each data attribute including the “standard deviation” of executing different jobs types on certain resources; and Col. 83, lines 22-42, Col. 85, lines 1-20, and Col. 142, lines 6-10 teach numeric values as vectors for parameters and being comprised in a “probability distribution”).

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify Mondal‘s teaching of time-varying workload scheduling through reinforcement learning as modified by Tong’s teachings of determining a probability distribution of processing units executing tasks times for a reward in a reinforcement learning structure, to include as taught by Dirac in order to achieve better job implementation flexibility based on resource parameter data knowledge (Dirac, Col. 16, line 57-Col. 17, line 43).